spietzonke (at) gmail (dot) com

 See the links on the top right of my pages.

-A data base for data exchange between programs.
+A database for data exchange between programs.

-So you can use “nc” to connect to the server and send commands.
+And you can use “nc” to connect to it.

 Zerobuild is a small build tool for building C and C++ programs.